Agade09/Agade-Coders-of-the-Caribbean-Postmortem/Agade_CotC_Postmortem.md

 ## Shooting

 After I have bruteforced the enemy's moves along with my moves, if I'm supposed to FIRE this turn, I try to pick a better target than the one found by the heuristic.
-To do this I disable my cannonballs in the bruteforce so that the enemy doesn't dodge cannonballs I will never fire (I will change the target).
+To do this, in the bruteforce my cannonballs are ignored so that the enemy doesn't dodge those cannonballs whose targets will change.
 I then use my prediction of the enemy's position to intercept the center of his boat as early as possible with two exceptions:
-* If I can intercept the position where he was the turn before and still hit him when the cannonball lands then that is a better shot because it is harder to dodge.
-One example of this is close range shooting in front of a stationary boat because I anticipate its movements, the boat can then dodge that shot by not moving at all, better to shoot at it and still hit it in the tail when it moves.
+* If I can intercept the position where he was the turn before and still hit him on any part of the boat when the cannonball lands then that is a better shot because it is harder to dodge.
+One example of this is close range shooting in front of a stationary boat because I anticipate its movements, the boat can then dodge that shot by not moving at all.
+It is better to shoot at it and still hit it in the tail when it moves.
 * If I predict that the enemy will pass by my mine spot within 2 turns place a mine instead of shooting.
 This rarely happened but it was possible to, for example, mine a boat in the back if it turned into my boat.

 The way I saw it, shooting at my enemy's predicted position was a way of denying him his best move, which for example in the early game often involved blowing up his barrels and delaying him.